scobru/shogun-d3-app/README.md

 - Config file with default settings for SEA keys and peers
 - Offline mode with better synchronization
 - Additional authentication methods
+- Message search and filtering
+- Profile management
+- Message deletion and editing

 ## Contributing